MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/administration/connecting-remote-server-failed.md

 description: Connecting to the remote server failed with the following error message when you start the Exchange Management Shell or the Exchange Management Console.
 author: simonxjx
 audience: ITPro
-ms.prod: exchange-server-it-pro
 ms.topic: troubleshooting
 ms.author: v-six
 manager: dcscontentpm
 localization_priority: Normal
 ms.custom:
   - Exchange Server
   - CSSTroubleshoot
 search.appverid:
   - MET150
 appliesto:
   - Exchange Server 2010 Service Pack 3
   - Exchange Server 2010 Enterprise
   - Exchange Server 2010 Standard
 ---

 # "Connecting to the remote server failed with the following error message" error when you start the Exchange Management Shell or the Exchange Management Console